A new approach to deformation of C*-algebras via coactions: Deformation by coactions

 \section{Deformation by coactions}

 In this section we discuss our general approach to deformation via coactions.
-Our idea is to use Landstad duality for coactions as developed by the authors in \cite{Buss-Echterhoff:Exotic_GFPA}.
+Our idea is to use Landstad duality for coactions as described in the previous section.
 The advantage of this approach is that it incorporates in a ``uniform'' way duality not only for maximal and reduced (or normal) coactions, but also for other ``exotic'' coactions.